Get a free, no obligation personal loan quote with rates as low as 6.99%

 Can I pay my property taxes myself if I’m a first-time homebuyer?

-Your lender may prefer that your property taxes be paid as part of your mortgage payment if you’re a first-time homebuyer simply because you might not be familiar with property tax due dates.
+Your lender may prefer that your property taxes be paid as part of your mortgage payment if you’re a first-time homebuyer.
 Your lender may not want to risk your city placing a lien on your home due to missed payments.
+That said, many lenders will give you the option between paying your property taxes yourself or through them.

 How much can I expect to pay for my property taxes?

 Your property tax payments are based on the assessed value of your home and the property tax rate where you live.
-For example, the current tax rate in Toronto is 0.611013% (total tax rate).
+For example, the current tax rate in Toronto is 0.666274%, which is equal to a ratio of 0.0066274.
 If you live in Toronto and have a property assessed at a value of $800,000, your annual property taxes would be calculated as follows:

 Lisa Rennie avatar on Loans Canada